suraj1kumar/Road-Accident-Dashboard-In-Tableau/README.md

 * Line charts to show accident trends over time.Total Casualties, Fatal casualties, serious casualties, and slight casualties
 * Bar charts for categorizing accidents by type, serious Casualties Road surface, and severity.
 * Dounght charts to represent the distribution of accidents by different factors Serious Casualties weather conditions (e.g., weather conditions, time of day).
+* Map chart is showing specific country United Kingdom where is the Accident happened, showing in douted points
 # Filters and Drill-Downs:

 * Date range selectors to filter data by specific periods.